-When one travels by ship, the ship’s windows are the most important and striking feature that he or she can notice.
-The ship’s windows are known as portholes; shortened form of the word ‘port-hole window.’
-Portholes, however, are also not just a part of ships but are found in submarines and spacecrafts.
-Certain times ship portholes are known as ‘side scuttles’, mainly because they are located on both the sides of the ship.
+When one travels by ship, the ship’s windows are the most important and striking feature on a ship’s side.
+The ship’s windows are known as portholes, shortened form of the word ‘porthole window.’
+Portholes, however, are also not just a part of ships but are found in submarines, airplane and spacecraft.

 Understanding Ship Portholes

-A porthole was initially constructed to be a window in those areas of the ship where airing was a major problem.
-This allowed both light as well as fresh air to enter those parts.
-This pattern of construction greatly helped the people working in these areas to work continuously for long hours.
-However, later on portholes came to be built on every room and cabin on the ship.
+A porthole was initially constructed to be a window in those areas of the ship where airing was a significant problem.
+This allowed light and fresh air to enter those parts.
+This construction pattern immensely helped the people working in these areas to work continuously for long hours.
+However, later on, portholes came to be built on every room and cabin on the ship.

 Construction of Portholes